The Confident Eater

 Dinner ideas for very fussy eaters – carbs

-I know that dinner is crunch time for most parents of picky eaters.
-They may have a child who eats a good breakfast and a reasonable lunch, but then when it comes to dinner, there are only two options.
+Dinner is crunch time for most parents of picky eaters.
+Often, your child eats a good breakfast and a reasonable lunch, but then at dinner, there are only two options.

-Almost every parent of a picky eater wants help with the evening meal and so if this is you, you are not alone.
+Almost every parent of a fussy eater wants help with the evening meal and so if this is you, you are not alone.

 Dinners are generally hardest because:

 – It’s the end of the day.
-We are all tired, especially little ones.
+Everyone is tired, especially little ones.
 For many children there has been endless stimulation from wake-up and so by dinner they are done.

 – Evening meals are generally the most challenging.
 Breakfast is easy carbs, lunch is something familiar, but then dinner is all this food that is NOT in the comfort zone (but that mum and dad really, really want you to eat).